2009–10 Bolton Wanderers F.C. season: Pre-season

-Bolton confirmed that they would not be taking up the option of signing Euzebiusz Smolarek, Sébastien Puygrenier or Ariza Makukula after the end of the previous season, and all returned to their parent clubs.
+Bolton confirmed that they would not be taking up the option of signing Ebi Smolarek, Sébastien Puygrenier or Ariza Makukula after the end of the previous season, and all returned to their parent clubs.

 Bolton announced on 6 May 2009 that long serving goalkeeper Jussi Jääskeläinen had been granted a testimonial against Hibernian at the Reebok Stadium on 8 August.
 This was later followed by an announcement that the club would play Hibs' neighbours Hearts at Tynecastle four days earlier.
 On 12 June, the club published its full set of pre-season fixtures which included a three-game tour of Germany and the Netherlands, where the team met Borussia Mönchengladbach, Den Bosch and FC Eindhoven.
 Local fixtures were organised against Leigh Genesis, Altrincham, Fleetwood Town and Chorley.

 The first team finished its pre-season unbeaten, drawing all their games with the exception of Den Bosch, which they won 2–1, with Sam Ricketts and Kevin Davies scoring.
 The younger players did not do as well, the game against Leigh Genesis, where the new away kit was revealed, being their only victory.